asyncutils.tools#

 print_cfg_json_format(→ None)

-Print the above format into the specified file and flush it (default stdout).
+Print the format, as gotten by get_cfg_json_format(), into the specified file and flush it (default stdout).

 print_cmd_help(→ None)

-Print the above help into the specified file (default stdout) and flush it.
+Print the help, as returned by get_cmd_help(), into the specified file (default stdout) and flush it.

 Module Contents#